James Lees-Milne: Writings

 From 1947 Lees-Milne published several architectural works aimed mainly at general readers.
 His witty, waspish and extensive diaries appeared in twelve volumes and were well received.
-Larry McMurtry commented that Lees-Milne, like Pepys and Boswell, was disarmingly open about his failings – indeed, would not have known how to go about hiding them.
+Larry McMurtry commented that Lees-Milne, like Samuel Pepys and James Boswell, was disarmingly open about his failings – indeed, would not have known how to go about hiding them.
 Nicholas Birns notes that Lees-Milne spoke "so candidly about himself, his life, and his love of art and architecture that his authorial relationship with the reader becomes a privileged one, not to be readily or casually communicated, not to be flaunted or brandished."
-His other works included several biographies, for instance of Harold Nicolson, The Bachelor Duke of Devonshire, and Lord Esher, and an autobiographical novel.
+His other works included several biographies, for instance of Harold Nicolson, William Cavendish, 6th Duke of Devonshire, and Reginald Brett, 2nd Viscount Esher, and an autobiographical novel.

 In 1993 Lees-Milne declined a CBE in the New Year's Honours list, having felt that a knighthood was his due.

 Personal life

 Lees-Milne was visiting Diana, Lady Mosley (Diana Mitford) in December 1936 when King Edward VIII abdicated.
 His purpose was to examine the 17th-century house that she and her husband Sir Oswald Mosley were renting.
 He wrote later how he and Diana (her husband was in London) had listened to the King's broadcast abdication speech with tears running down their faces.
 He had been a lover of her brother Tom Mitford when they were at Eton College together and was devastated when Tom was killed in action in Burma in 1945.
 Lees-Milne was friendly with many prominent intellectual and social figures of his day, including Nancy Mitford, Diana Mitford, Harold Nicolson (a former lover, of whom he wrote a two-volume biography), Clementine Hudson (a Banbury aristocrat), and Cyril Connolly.

 In 1951, Lees-Milne married Alvilde, Viscountess Chaplin, née Bridges, a prominent gardening and landscape expert.
 Both were bisexual.
-Alvilde is said to have had lesbian affairs with Vita Sackville-West, Winnaretta Singer and others.
+Alvilde is said to have had affairs with Vita Sackville-West, Winnaretta Singer and other women.

 Alvilde Lees-Milne died in 1994.
 James Lees-Milne died in a hospital at Tetbury on 28 December 1997.
 The ashes of both were scattered in the grounds of Essex House.